wwelling/mod-camunda/README.md

 * camunda-bpm-spring-boot-starter-rest
     * Enables the Camunda REST API
     * [https://docs.camunda.org/manual/develop/user-guide/spring-boot-integration/rest-api/](https://docs.camunda.org/manual/develop/user-guide/spring-boot-integration/rest-api/)

+## Workflow Project Structure
+Business Process Models and Decision Models are built using the [Camunda Modeler](https://camunda.com/products/modeler/) which impelements BPMN 2.0 and DMN 1.1 specifications.

+* .bpmn files are stored in `/src/main/java/resources/workflows`
+* .dmn files are stored in `/src/main/java/resources/decisions`

+Any Java code that is executed in the context of a process is usually written in a Java Delegate.
+These classes are stored in `/src/main/java/org/folio/rest/delegate/`

 ## Deploy and run the application
 1. Run the application `mvn clean spring-boot:run`